Squamish people: Customs and daily life

 Squamish daily life is revolved around the village community.
 Before European contact, a village consisted of multiple dwellings called longhouses that each housed a large extended family.
 Within a longhouse, different branches of an extended family operated in different parts of the house.
-A standard house would be 30 feet wide, 40 feet long and from 19 to 13 feet high, but they could vary in size depending on how big the family was.
+A standard house would be 9 metres (30 feet) wide, 12 metres (40 feet) long and from 4-6 metres (13-19 feet) high, but they could vary in size depending on how big the family was.
 Within their territory many villages lived near resource or culturally significant places.
 Kinship ties connected of villages and neighboring Indigenous nations.

-Salmon was the main staple of food, once abundance in the area.
+Salmon was the main staple of food, once abundant in the area.
 Squamish cuisine features other seafood, such as herring, shellfish, and seal, complemented by berries and roots.

 In large longhouses festivities and ceremonies take place.
 Things such as naming ceremonies, funerals, memorials for the deceased, weddings, and spiritual events, happen in their longhouses.
 Potlatch, elaborate events whose name is a Chinook Jargon word meaning to give involved a host or host family inviting guests to participate in a feast, dancing, and ceremonies.
 A person's position in the community is based on how much they gave of themselves to their people.
 As such, potlatches are hosted where gifts and material wealth is shared with the community.
 Food is prepared and a large feast is given to the community.
 All the foods eaten by their ancestors are considered traditional foods and are usually accompanied in the feast celebrating their Indigenous culture.
 It was this event that was banned and made illegal by the Canadian government from 1884 to 1951.
 During that time, their ceremonies and events went underground, only to be revived years later.

 Prior to contact, travel was primarily done by canoe.
 Large cedar trees are cut down and carved into a single cedar dug-out canoe.
 Families would travel to different villages or nations to visit their relatives, or in the summer months journey to resource rich camping sites to gather food and materials for the colder winter months.
 In 1992 the construction and revitalization of the canoe culture came back when they construct an ocean-travel canoe.
 This canoe is measured at 52 feet and was carved from a single cedar tree.
 Since that time multiple canoes have been carved, either for single-family use, or community-wide use.